Logical Structure as Knowledge: Enhancing LLM Reasoning via Structured Logical Knowledge Density Estimation: Impact, LLM Usage and Future Work

 \textbf{Adaptive reasoning routing.} We also plan to investigate using reasoning-intensity as a runtime signal to guide the model’s choice of reasoning mode, enabling dynamic switching between fast, heuristic processing (System 1) and deeper, deliberative reasoning (System 2).
 This may prevent overthinking on trivial inputs and ensure adequate effort on challenging ones.

-\textbf{Compatibility with alternative data-selection methods.} Our \textit{data reasoning intensity} metric and \textit{re-cognizing optimization} are fully compatible with other sampling strategies.
+\textbf{Compatibility with alternative data-selection methods.} Our \textit{Structured Logical Knowledge Density} metric and \textit{re-cognizing optimization} are fully compatible with other sampling strategies.
 In future work, we will experiment with hybrid schemes that combine our method with these complementary approaches to maximize sample efficiency and model performance and to provide a more rigorous comparison against established data-selection techniques.

 \textbf{Pretraining-stage integration.} An exciting direction is to extend reasoning-intensity guidance into the pretraining curriculum.
-Although pretraining multi-billion-parameter models from scratch exceeds our current resources, future work could integrate \textit{data reasoning intensity} into early model training to shape core reasoning capabilities, contingent on access to sufficient compute.
+Although pretraining multi-billion-parameter models from scratch exceeds our current resources, future work could integrate \ours into early model training to shape core reasoning capabilities, contingent on access to sufficient compute.